Toronto, ON M4H 1P4

 About Salvation Army:

-The Salvation Army is an international Christian organization that began its work in Canada in 1882 and has grown to become the largest non-governmental direct provider of social services in the country.
+The Salvation Army is an international Christian organization that began its work in Canada in 1882.
+Its mission is to “share the love of Jesus Christ, meet human needs and be a transforming influence in the communities of our world.”
+It has grown to become the largest non-governmental direct provider of social services in Canada.

-Most of The Salvation Army's operations in Canada are established as unincorporated entities of the Governing Council of The Salvation Army in Canada.
-Other corporations controlled by the Governing Council include The Salvation Army Corporation of Bermuda.
-The Salvation Army combines its Canadian operations with its Bermuda operations, supporting vulnerable people in 400 communities across Canada and Bermuda.
-The Salvation Army offers practical assistance for children and families, often tending to the basic necessities of life, providing shelter for homeless people and rehabilitation for people who have lost control of their lives to an addiction.
+As of F2016, approximately 1 in 10 Canadians are living in poverty, 1 in 7 children go to school hungry, and 230,000 people experience homelessness.
+The Salvation Army supports these vulnerable people in 400 communities across Canada.
+The Salvation Army offers practical assistance for children and families, often tending to the basic necessities of life, providing shelter for homeless people, and rehabilitation for people who have lost control of their lives to an addiction.

 Financial RatiosFiscal year ending March